Verification of Geometric Robustness of Neural Networks via Piecewise Linear Approximation and Lipschitz Optimisation: Linear optimisation over sub-domains

 In~\eqref{eq:pw_bound_sample_optimisation_1} and~\eqref{eq:pw_bound_sample_optimisation_2} we optimise the area over over only the sample points within a piece's domain, $\boldsymbol{\kappa}_{\mathfrak{1}}$, or $\boldsymbol{\kappa}_{\mathfrak{2}}$; however, we enforce the constraints at every sample point.
 By doing this we guarantee convexity of our piecewise constraints.
 We develop a heuristic to determine the sample point, $n$, at which we split $\mathcal{B}$ based on the error between sampled points and optimal \textit{linear} bounds

 where $\underline{n}$ is the splitting point for the lower bound.
 We calculate $\overline{n}$ correspondingly using the lower linear bound.
 There exists a splitting point, $n$, that would produce optimal piecewise bounds, but finding it is infeasible.
-Our approach permits splitting \textit{either} the lower or upper linear bound into a piecewise linear bound.
-To select the bound to be split we perform piecewise bound generation on both candidates, using the splitting points, $\underline{n}$ and $\overline{n}$, respectively for lower and upper bounds.
-In each case we select the bound combination that results in the smallest enclosed region.
+In practice, we first compute a single linear bound for lower and upper constraints and then use this bound to compute the splitting point from~\ref{eq:splitting_heuristic}.
+Then, once the piecewise bound is obtained, half of the original linear bound is effectively discarded for the verification procedure.
+We compute the bounds in this way for two reasons: firstly, it enables us to apply our splitting heuristic in~\ref{eq:splitting_heuristic}, and secondly, it is computationally efficient in our experimental setting where we require the linear bounds for comparison.